jasonish/suricata-codespace-user/README.md

-# Codespace Demo
+# Suricata Codespace for Users

 ## Instructions

+### Using GitHub Codespaces

 - Fork this repo
 - Open as a codespace on GitHub at https://github.com/codespaces (or see next step)

-- Or, open locally in VSCode and open a terminal once containers have been created.
+### Running Locally

+- Clone this repo
+- Open in Visual Studio Code
+- When prompted, "Reopen in Container"

 ## Things to Try